CRosenauer/CR-Engine/UPDATE.md

  structure. entity::setEntityType(unsigned int) sets data.entityData to the passed integer. entity::getEntityType() returns the current entity type (found in entity.data.entityType).

- Functions to access and mutate the union in entity.data have not been added yet as I don't know how I want to implement these functions yet.

  Functions to access and mutate the union in entity.data have not been added yet as I don't know how I want to